 The best time to visit Al Hoceima is during the spring or early fall.
 This is when the port city perfectly combines an easy-going atmosphere with visitor services.

 Important phone numbers for your stay in Al Hoceima

 Here are some useful contacts for your trip to Al Hoceima:

 - Al Hoceima Airport: +212539982560

 The best way to get around Al Hoceima is by taxi, as it is the most reliable and affordable option.
 There are both shared and private taxis in Al Hoceima.

 Make sure you agree on a fixed price with the taxi driver before starting the journey.
-Also, it helps writing down the name of your destination and showing it to the driver.
+Also, it helps to write down the name of your destination and show it to the driver.

 To explore the city center and the urban beaches, you can also walk around with ease, as Al Hoceima is quite small.
 For example, Mohamed Vi square is just 10 minutes away from Plage Quemado and just 6 minutes from Espace Miramar.

 Where to book ferry tickets online from Al Hoceima

 On Ferryhopper you can find all connections from Al Hoceima to beautiful destinations in Europe.
 Compare prices, departure times and book your ferry tickets online.
 Check our Map of ferries for available ferry crossings and plan your ferry trip easily with no extra cost.